-Everest Base Camp Trek April
+Everest Base Camp trek in April with snowy landscape

-Cho La Pass EBC Gokyo Lake Trek
+Cho La Pass ascent on Everest Base Camp and Gokyo Lake Trek route Nepal

 Everest Base Camp with Gokyo Lake Trek - 17 Days